Paink64/HPC-AI-Resources/hpc-dnn.md

 3️⃣ **Click Run (▶) and check the output!**

+✅ Model created successfully!
+Your deep CNN is now ready for training. 🧠📊🎉

 ---

 ## 🏗️ **4.
 Evaluating the Model**

 ### Evaluate Model on Test Data

+### **➕🐍 Add a New Code Cell**
-1️⃣ Click **+ Code** in the top left to add a new code cell.
+1️⃣ Click **+ Code** in Jupyter Notebook to add a new code cell.
-2️⃣ Copy and paste the following code into the new code cell.
+2️⃣ Copy and paste the following code:

 [ChatGpt Code Conversation](https://chatgpt.com/share/67d0f58d-e518-8008-b987-d1f14a7de503)